The Timer class represents a timer for firing events at a specified interval.

 // define our timer class

-// total amount of time that has elapsed once
+// total amount of time that has elapsed since the timer started

 // start the timer